-Heritage Assets A building, monument, site, place, area or landscape Heritage Assets positively identified as having a degree of significance meriting consideration in planning decisions.
-Heritage assets are the valued components of the historic · environment.
-They include designated heritage assets (World Heritage Site, Scheduled Monument, Listed Building, Protected Wreck Site, Registered Park and Garden, Registered Battlefield or Conservation Area designated as such under the relevant legislation) and assets identified by the local planning authority during the process of decision-making or through the plan-making process (including local listing).
-Highway Authority an organisation legally responsible for looking after the highway network (roads, footways and cycle ways) in an area and which has certain legal powers as a result.
+O D. II Green Belt Statutorily designated land around built-up areas intended to limit urban sprawl and prevent neighbouring settlements joining together.
+There is a strong presumption against inappropriate development.
+Not all Greenfield land is in the Green Belt.
+There is no Green Belt land around the north of Preston or east of Chorley Town.
+Green Infrastructure Open land in both the natural and built environments, from countryside through to urban parks and play areas that provide a range of functions, such as contributing to biodiversity, alleviating flood risk and provide recreation.
+Greenfield Land Land that is not built on, typically farm land but also playing fields, allotments and residential gardens.
+Habitat Regulation Assessment An assessment, which must be appropriate to its (HRA) purpose under the Habitats Directive Heritage Assets A building, monument, site, place, area or landscape positively identified as having a degree of significance meriting consideration in planning decisions.
+Heritage assets are the valued components of the historic environment.
+They include designated heritage assets (World Heritage Site, Scheduled Monument, Listed Building, Protected Wreck Site, Registered Park and Garden, Registered Battlefield or Conservation Area designated as such under the relevant legislation) and assets identified by the local planning authority during the process of decision-making or through the plan- Historian Anthonite making process (including local listing).
+Highway Authority An organisation legally responsible for looking after the highway network (roads, footways and cycle ways) in an area and which has certain legal powers as a result.
 In Lancashire, the County Council is the highways authority for most roads in the county.
 Infrastructure Facilities, services, and installations needed for the functioning of a community, such as transportation and communications systems, water and power lines, and public institutions including schools and hospitals.
-Integrated Transport Strategy the integration of land-use and transportation planning to allow transport provision and the demand for travel to be planned and managed together, balancing the use of different modes of transport to encourage easy transfer between them and reduced reliance on the private car.
-LDD Local Development Document - All documents (statutory and non-statutory) making up the Local Development Framework.
-LDF Local Development Framework - A folder of all the documents that comprise the Local Development Plan and support it - replaces the Local Plan.
-LDS Local Development Scheme - A programme for production of the Local Development Framework (LDF) and identifies and describes what Development Plan Documents (DPDs) and Supplementary Planning Documents (SPD's) will be produced and when.
-LEP Lancashire Enterprise Partnership.
+Integrated Transport Strategy The integration of land-use and transportation planning to allow transport provision and the demand for travel to be planned and managed together, balancing the use of different modes of transport to encourage easy transfer between them and reduced reliance on the private car.
 Lancashire Advanced Engineering The Enterprise Zone is made up of the two BAE and Manufacturing Enterprise Zone Systems sites at Samlesbury and Warton, and it is intended to become a world class location for advanced engineering and manufacturing.
-Listed Building Building or other structure of special architectural or historic interest included on a statutory list and assigned a grade (I, II or II).
+LDD Local Development Document - All documents (statutory and non-statutory) making up the Local Development FrameworkDevelopment Plan.
+Tamowork Development Flam.